SummittDweller/wieting-theatre-netlify/site/content/show/closed-until-further-notice.md

       format: 3D
       note: This is a special matinee showing.
 studioInfo:
-  studio:
+  ? studio
-  studioFee:
+  ? studioFee
-  studioPercentage:
+  ? studioPercentage
-draft: false
+draft: true
 showFormat: N/A
 title: Closed Until Further Notice
 description: The 'description' holds the production notes.